 In addition, our subsidiaries in China are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with the Accounting Standards for Business Enterprise as promulgated by the Ministry of Finance of the PRC, or PRC GAAP.
 In accordance with PRC company laws, our consolidated VIEs in China must make appropriations from their after-tax profit to non-distributable reserve funds, including the (i) statutory surplus fund and (ii) discretionary surplus fund.
 The appropriation to the statutory surplus fund must be at least 10% of the after-tax profits calculated in accordance with PRC GAAP.
 Appropriation is not required if the statutory surplus fund has reached 50% of the registered capital of our consolidated VIEs.
 Appropriation to the discretionary surplus fund is made at the discretion of our consolidated VIEs.
 Pursuant to the law applicable to China's foreign investment enterprises, our subsidiaries that are foreign investment enterprises in the PRC have to make appropriation from their after-tax profit, as determined under PRC GAAP, to reserve funds including the (i) general reserve fund, (ii) enterprise expansion fund and (iii) staff bonus and welfare fund.
 The appropriation to the general reserve fund must be at least 10% of the after-tax profits calculated in accordance with PRC GAAP.
-Appropriation is not required if the reserve fund has reached 50% of the registered capital of our subsidiary.
-Appropriation to the other two reserve funds are at our subsidiary's discretion.
+Appropriation to the general reserve fund must be at least 10% of the after-tax profits calculated in accordance with PRC GAAP.
+Appropriation to the general reserve fund must be at least 10% of the after-tax profits calculated in accordance with PRC GAAP.

 As an offshore holding company, we are permitted under PRC laws and regulations to provide funding from the proceeds of our offshore fundraising activities to our PRC subsidiaries only through loans or capital contributions, and to our consolidated affiliated entity only through loans, in each case subject to the satisfaction of the applicable government registration and approval requirements.
 See "Risk Factors-Risks Related to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay us from using the proceeds of our initial public offering and follow-on offering to make loans or additional capital contributions to our PRC subsidiaries and to make loans to our VIEs, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
 As a result, there is uncertainty with respect to our ability to provide prompt financial support to our PRC subsidiaries and consolidated VIEs when needed.
 Notwithstanding the foregoing, our PRC subsidiaries may use their own retained earnings (rather than Renminbi converted from foreign currency denominated capital) to provide financial support to our consolidated affiliated entity either through entrustment loans from our PRC subsidiaries to our consolidated VIEs or direct loans to such consolidated affiliated entity's nominee shareholders, which would be contributed to the consolidated variable entity as capital injections.
-Such direct loans to the nominee shareholders would be eliminated in our consolidated financial statements against the consolidated entity's share capital.
+Such direct loans to the nominee shareholders would be eliminated in our consolidated affiliated entity's share capital.